skatejs/ssr/README.md

 ## Caveats

 - While the page can be rendered without JavaScript, it won't be pretty because there is no style emulation being done on the server.
+- You're limited to the subset of DOM methods available through Undom.
+We'll hopefully look at how to do this with any Node DOM implementation in the near future.
+This means that JSDOM will eventually work, which has support for more DOM interfaces and functionality.
+Undom works well with Preact and SkateJS due to their mininmal overhead and native DOM interface usage.

 ## Notes